SynixeContractors/Documents/certs/helicopter_signal.md

 2. When should helicopter signalling be used?

-3. When should smoke grenades / chemlights be used?
+3. When should smoke grenades / flares be used?